shelleycavaness/dual_nav_expo/readme.md

-## About the expo mobile app in typescript: :sparkle: :sparkle::sparkle::sparkle:
+## About the expo mobile app in typescript: :sparkle:

 ## How to quick start the project:

-### Clone the repo
+### Clone the back and front repo
 ####  :rainbow:	 For the back see my nest.js  https://github.com/shelleycavaness/nov_nest
 /api/
 express.js server in ES6
 `npm run start:dev`

 #### For the front :stars:
-:trumpet: Expo and react-native apps require a https back !
+:trumpet: Expo and react-native apps require a https!
-##### :triangular_ruler: Work-around:
+##### :sparkle::sparkle::sparkle: Https Work-around:
 I installed Ngrok to work around this issue because my develpment server was just a simple http one.
 In the Constants folder you will find ngrok.ts file that you can update with your https url from your ngrok development session.
 :speak_no_evil: